Communist Party of Cuba

 The Communist Party of Cuba (Partido Comunista de Cuba, PCC) is the sole ruling party of Cuba.
 It was founded on 3 October 1965 as the successor to the United Party of the Cuban Socialist Revolution, which was in turn made up of the 26th of July Movement and Popular Socialist Party that seized power in Cuba after the 1959 Cuban Revolution.
 The party governs Cuba as an authoritarian one-party state where dissidence and political opposition are prohibited and repressed.
-The Cuban constitution ascribes the role of the party to be the "leading force of society and of the state".
+The Cuban constitution ascribes the role of the party to be the "leading force of society and of the state."

 The highest body within the PCC is the Party Congress, which convenes every five years.
 When the Congress is not in session, the Central Committee is the highest body.
 Because the Central Committee meets twice a year, most day-to-day duties and responsibilities are vested in the Politburo.
 Since April 2021, the First Secretary of the Central Committee has been Miguel Díaz-Canel, who has been serving as President of Cuba since 2018.

-Marxism–Leninism, a fusion of the original ideas of German philosopher and economic theorist Karl Marx, and Russian revolutionary Vladimir Lenin, was gradually formalized as the party's guiding ideology and remains so to this day.
-The party pursued state socialism, under which all industries were nationalized, and a command economy was implemented throughout Cuba despite the long-term embargo by the United States.
+Marxism–Leninism was gradually formalized as the party's guiding ideology and remains so to this day.
+The party pursues state socialism, under a command economy which is implemented throughout Cuba despite the long-term embargo by the United States.
 The PCC also supports Castroism and Guevarism and is a member of the International Meeting of Communist and Workers' Parties.

 History

+Consolidation

-Cuba had a number of communist and anarchist organizations from the early period of the Republic (founded in 1902).
+Cuba had a number of communist and socialist organizations from the early period of the Republic (founded in 1902).
 The original "internationalised" Communist Party of Cuba formed in the 1920s.
 In 1944, it renamed itself as the Popular Socialist Party for electoral reasons.
 In July 1961, two years after the successful overthrow of Fulgencio Batista and the creation of a revolutionary government, the Integrated Revolutionary Organizations (ORI) was formed from the merger of: